ICD HOME PAGE IntraCellular Diagnostics, Inc.™

 • Use a smearing circular motion.

-• Be firm but do not press so hard that you scratch the carbon slide.
+• Be firm but do not press so hard that you scratch or tear the carbon slide.

 4. Fix immediately after collection while specimen is fresh and wet.